ChristiCarrie/FileyFace/README.md

 # How FileyFace Works
 **File Analysis**
 1. Immediately upon file download, file name and extension are read
-2. Web address of download (e.g. "canvas.com" for an assignment download) are read from Chrome history
+2. Web address of download (e.g. "canvas.com" for an assignment download) is read from Chrome history
 3. Beginning of file is parsed and summarised depending on doc type

    --> OpenAI API assists in general file summarisation